tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 #### S3

 Summarizing lage scale multivariate signals in predictive ways is a critical step in many pipelines.
-In Neuroscience, it is used to understand the brain responses to a stimuli or in Physical simulations, to stir large physical systems like a tokamak.
+In Neuroscience, it is used to understand the brain responses to a stimuli or with physical simulations, to stir large systems like a tokamak.

 ---